 31 and over – 3,000 rubles

 Founder and owner of the museum

 Andrei Nikolaevich Gavrilovsky

 Maria Vasilievna Golovina

-In 2011, the 54-story Vysotsky skyscraper began operations.
-The Vysotsky family gave official permission to assign the poet’s surname to the Ural skyscraper.
-The opening ceremony was attended by the poet’s son Nikita Vysotsky.
-Then the idea arose to create the Vysotsky Museum in Yekaterinburg.
+In 2011, the 54-story Vysotsky skyscraper was put into operation.
+The Vysotsky family gave official permission to assign the name of the poet to the Ural skyscraper.
+The opening ceremony was attended by the son of the poet Nikita Vysotsky.
+Then the idea arose to create the Vysotsky Museum in Ekaterinburg.

 The concept of the museum is unique, and the milestones show the entire life of the poet and actor.
 The basis of the exposition includes personal belongings of Vladimir Vysotsky; the hotel room, in which he lived while on tour in Ekaterinburg, was completely restored.
 The Ekaterinburg Museum presents a number of exhibits that cannot be found anywhere in the world.
 These include the legendary Mercedes 350 W11 used by Vladimir Vysotsky starting in 1976, and the wax figure of Vladimir Vysotsky, created by sculptor Alexander Silnitsky at the request of the Ekaterinburg Museum.
 The most valuable exhibit is the last poem by V. Vysotsky, which he wrote a month and a half before his death and dedicated to Marina Vladi.
 This document has been assigned with the category “Cultural Property of the Russian Federation”.